UlbertAO/namaste-react/EP 6 Explore the world/readme.md

 everytime is set method in usestate is invoked reconciliation process starts and component is re rended with updated object values with diff react knows exactly what to update in object

+search
+searchValue we used as useState cuz we want to bind it to value og input so whenever its value chages it is in sync with UI onchange is important cuz we need to update the new value of searchvalue everytime input is changed

+on each onchange we set new value to searchValue so page will be rerendered each time